 Aside from causing inflammation in the body, the milk on your supermarket shelf is not as nutrient-rich as you’ve been led to believe.
 The pasteurization process depletes both organic and conventional milk of nutrients including vitamins C and B6, and minerals like manganese, copper, and iron.
 Pasteurization also kills the heat-sensitive enzymes and vitamins found in raw milk and alters protein structure.
 It is likely these alterations that contribute to the difficulties we have in digesting milk.
 Culturing dairy encourages good bacteria that counteract some of these negative effects of pasteurization.

 What I recommend…

-If you body tolerates them well, organic butter from pasture-raised cows and cultured, organic, no-sugar-added dairy like yogurt and kefir are worthwhile dairy products to consume.
-Dairy products made from goats or sheep, plant-based milks like almond and coconut, cheese made from nuts like cashews, and coconut cream and coconut instead of heavy cream or butter are great substitutions in moderation for those who cannot tolerate any cow dairy.
+If your body tolerates them well, organic butter from pasture-raised cows and cultured, organic, no-sugar-added dairy like yogurt and kefir are worthwhile dairy products to consume.
+Dairy products made from goats or sheep, plant-based milk like almond or coconut, cheese made from nuts like cashews, and coconut cream and coconut instead of heavy cream or butter are great substitutions in moderation for those who cannot tolerate any cow dairy.

 Healthy Eating Misconception #2 – “I only cook with olive oil.”

 Organic extra virgin olive oil is a great source of plant sterols which have been shown to be beneficial to the cardiovascular system.
 However, like most other plant oils, olive oil can go rancid if not processed and stored correctly.

 UC Davis has a special Olive Oil Center that has studied the quality of common extra virgin olive oils on the market.
 In their 2011 study, they found that many of the top brands on the market do not meet quality standards for several reasons:

 - oxidation from exposure to elevated temperatures, light, and/or aging;

 - and poor quality due to using damaged and overripe olives and/or processing flaws.